Bethlehem Works: 2001

 January - Business Facilities magazine has awarded Bethlehem Works and Commerce Center its Gold Award for innovation in redevelopment.

 January - Armada/ Hoffler of Chesapeake, Va., has purchased six buildings on seven acres (28,000 m2) for the construction of a multiplex cinema and up to 175,000 ft2 (16,000 m2) of retail space.

 February - Eleven restaurants will open at two different locations within Bethlehem Works.
 Three eateries/pubs will be part of the Fundry at Bethlehem Works and eight will be part of Armada/Hoffler's retail complex.

 April - A third technology center will be established on Bethlehem Steel property to support the growth of high technology companies.
 The new building will comprise 60,000 ft2 (5,600 m2) of floor space to open in 2002.

 April - A purchase and sale agreement has been signed with Paramount Pavilion Group for 3.6 acres (15,000 m2) of land to construct a 70,000 ft2 (6,500 m2) dual indoor ice skating rink with an outdoor in-line skating area.

 2004

 September - New York investment group Bethworks Now purchase the Bethlehem Works site for an undisclosed sum, stating that it will follow much of the original development plan.

 2006

 October - Bethlehem City Council vote through zoning changes to allow a portion of the Bethlehem Works site to be used for gambling.

 December - Bethlehem obtains a license from the Commonwealth of Pennsylvania to open a slots parlor on the BethWorks development site.

 2009

 Wind Creek Bethlehem opened on May 22, 2009.

+2011

+The Outlets at Wind Creek Bethlehem shopping mall opened on November 1, 2011 and connects the casino and the hotel.